 A day in the life of a Recreation Ranger

-Ruari Watt is a Recreation Ranger for Lochaber Forest District.
+Ruari Watt is a Recreation Ranger in Lochaber.
 Ruari is passionate about the outdoors and loves to help others get the best experience out of a forest visit.
 Here he tells us about his work to restore pinewoods, training volunteers in conservation work and mountain tourism, and the best place to visit in the area.

 Tell me about being a Recreation Ranger.
 What’s your working day like?

 My roles varies a lot.
 Some days I could be in the office planning or dealing with enquires from the public, or out doing path inspections in the hills.
 Other days I might be working in schools, or in meetings planning big events or projects.

 I work with local schools to deliver sessions that meet the schools needs depending on their topics.
 I also deal with events permissions, working with event organisers to ensure that their events run on the National Forest Estate are safe and successful.
 I find this really rewarding as Lochaber is an area so focused on outdoor life, and events are really important.
 In an area without many of the attractions of a larger town or city, events are an important social meet up and motivation for many locals, and bring many visitors into the area.